Cartography-jpl/geocal/python/doc/generate_dem.rst

 #.
 Set up an area to work
 #.
 Locate the input data
 #.
 Convert the NITF to VICAR format
 #.
-Create the initial image ground collection
+Create the initial image ground connection collection
 #.
 Correct the RPCs for the input images
 #.
 Move your data from the local disk to the raids